 In addition to the introductory and core courses previously described, all students in this curriculum take additional courses in electromagnetic phenomena and statistical physics.
-Indepth option sequences of two or more courses are offered wherein students specialize in a particular area of physics.
+An in-depth option sequence of normally five courses is offered wherein students specialize in a particular area of physics.
 Students also engage in thesis research in an area related to these advanced studies.

 Graduates of this curriculum are awarded a degree of Master of Science in Physics.
-By successful completion of the curriculum the student also earns the XX63P (Physics) subspecialty code.
+By successful completion of the curriculum the student also earns the XX63P (physics) subspecialty code.